Llanedeyrn: The name

-There are villages too in western Brittany with his name - one named Edern in both Breton and French, and another called in Breton Lannedern (Lannédern in French), an exact equivalent of Cardiff's Llanedern / Llanedeyrn.
-There is also a village Plouedern (Breton) / Plouédern (French) (“parish (of) Edern”).

 History

 The village name is believed to refer to a 6th-century prince and Celtic saint named St Edeyrn or Edern.

 During the 6th century, St Edeyrn and a fellow monk, St Isan, were given the task of spreading the faith and establishing places of worship.
 The first location chosen by the two monks was Llanishen.
 This name commemorates St Isan (Llan + Isan) and the other St Edeyrn (Llan means church or parish in the Welsh language).
 St Edeyrn was reputed to have travelled widely, and as a result there are churches in North and South Wales dedicated to his memory.
 St Edeyrn gathered together a community of about 300 that lived and worshipped in the Llanedeyrn area.

 The original Norman-style church dating back to 1123 exists only as stonework remnants beneath restoration work completed in 1888; the church today is a simple structure with a tower and six bells.
 Adjacent to this church is a public house called the Unicorn.
 The building dates to the 14th century and was converted in the late 18th century.

 Nearby in Pen-y-Groes (Welsh: Pen-y-groes) a Calvinistic Methodist school room and chapel was built in 1840.

 Comprising only a few buildings, Llanedeyrn became part of Cardiff in 1889.

 In the late 1960s, Cardiff Council decided to build low cost social housing in Llanedeyrn, with an estimated 3,500 homes to be erected for 12,000 poor people (2,000 homes owned by the city council and 1,500 private homes).
 The first of the estates in the area was opened in 1968.
 The council provided prefabricated and terraced houses, and many two-, three- and multi-storey blocks of flats were constructed.

 In 1974 the Maelfa shopping centre was built and a part-time police station was opened, followed in 1975 by the Retreat public house next door.
 The public house "The Pennsylvania", dating from 1972, closed down and reopened in 2004 as the "New Penn".

 The area also had the first comprehensive school built in Wales, Llanedeyrn High School, which Colin Jackson attended in his youth.